Dank-Assistant/topgg-description/README.md

 | Feature                                                                       | Showcase                                                                                                                    |
 |-------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|
 | Heist Event Manager - A better heist event experience for your server members | ![Heist Event Manager Showcase](https://raw.githubusercontent.com/Dank-Assistant/topgg-description/main/heist-showcase.png) |

+Still not convinced?
+Hear what people say about us!

+> I love this bot for all of its useful commands.
+It's got guides for everything, trade prices, and so much more.
+Back when it had blackjack  assist, it was the most unique bot on Discord, and even with it gone, still remains one of the best.
+This bot is highly recommended by  yours truly if you are looking to start your own Dank Memer community, or just want to compliment Dank Memer in your existing server.
+>
+> BeanJR#0001, server owner of [BeanJR's Community](https://discord.gg/nqJyXrcFWa).

+> An amazing bot, that has truly helped me come from rags to riches on my dank memer journey.
+100% recommend to new dank memer users! thanks devs for making this bot!
+>
+> Kyro#4857, a Dank Memer player